Assens railway station (Denmark)

+The station's station building from 1884 by the Danish architect Niels Peder Christian Holsøe was listed in 1992.

+History

+The station opened along with the other stations on the Tommerup–Assens railway line in 1884.
+The station came out of use when the Tommerup–Assens line was closed to passenger traffic in 1965.

-History and design
+Architecture and design

-The station opened along with the other stations on the Tommerup-Assens line in 1884.
-It was built to a design by Niels Peder Christian Holsøe who had become head architect of the Danish State Railways in 1880.
+The station building was built to a design by Niels Peder Christian Holsøe who had become head architect of the Danish State Railways in 1880.
 Prior to his appointment, Holsøe had developed a standardized building, consisting of a high central section flanked by two lower shoulders, in a romanticizing Neo-Romanesque style.
 This design was introduced with the construction of Strib railway station in 1860.
 At Assens, it was expanded with two low towers in Italian style.
 Holsøe also designed a new post office which was built next to the station.

-The station came out of use when the Tommerup–Assens line was closed to passenger traffic in 1965.
+The station building was listed in 1992.